100stacks/hoko-yaribot/README.md

 Shortened the bot command to **`hoko`** from `hoko-yaribot` as one would have to type the full bot name from the `shell` command.

+At some point, the plan is to integrate `hoko` with GITHUB API + DOCKER to show a simple use case for automated development operations (aka devops).

 This README is intended to help get you started.
 Definitely update and improve to talk about your own instance, how to use and deploy, what functionality is available, etc!